 Time to actually get those bicycles disassembled and squeezed into boxes for the flight.
 Randy’s bike is big, and it takes some engineering ingenuity to make it fit.
-We’re attempting to travel with no checked baggage other than bicycles so we’ll be squeezing helmets, water bottles and everything else we can into the box.
-There’s a weird scary feeling, hoping the bikes make it all the way to Cuba intact.
+We’re attempting to travel with no checked baggage other than bicycles so we’ll be squishing helmets, water bottles and everything else we can into that box.
+There’s a weird & scary feeling, hoping the bikes make it all the way to Cuba intact.

-Bubble wrap, pipe insulation, or cardboard—many parts have been disassembled and protected.
-Tires deflated and handlebars & pedals removed.
+Bubble wrap, pipe insulation, or cardboard—many parts have been disassembled, wrapped and protected.
+Tires are deflated and handlebars & pedals removed.
 It’s a tight squeeze!
 And we’ll have to remember to throw in an extra roll of packing tape in order to bring those babies home again!

 Squishing the bike into a box

 While bikes are being packed, I focus on my own gear.
-I’ve sorted, made choices and took a way all the “extras” in order to shrink it all down to just the essentials.
-Whatever space remains we’ll be loading up with little gifts for Cubans, things we read about that might be well-appreciated (other than beef jerky!).
-Everything needs to fit into two panniers each on the bike rather than the usual 4, simply due to the fact that we have no camping gear.
+I’ve sorted, made choices and took a way all the “extras” in order to shrink it all down to the bare essentials.
+With whatever space remains we’ll be loading up with little gifts for Cubans, things we read about that might be well-appreciated (other than beef jerky!).
+Everything needs to fit into two panniers each on the bike rather than the usual 4 simply due to the fact that we have no camping gear.